mishmanners/TalksandEvents/Talks/ResilienceSOO24.md

-# Techorama NL 2023 - AI and the future of work
+# State of Open Con 2024 - Building resilience for the future of work

 This is a talk I gave at the [Techorama Netherlands 2023](https://www.techorama.nl/speakers/session/developing-resilience-for-the-future-of-work/).